gchahal1982/G3DAI/press-kit/README.md

 ## Company Overview

-CodeForge AI is revolutionizing software development with the world's first AI-powered development platform that combines 3D code visualization, local AI models, and hybrid cloud capabilities.
-Founded in 2024 by a team of former Google, Microsoft, and OpenAI engineers, CodeForge aims to make programming more intuitive, efficient, and accessible to developers worldwide.
+aura AI is revolutionizing software development with the world's first AI-powered development platform that combines 3D code visualization, local AI models, and hybrid cloud capabilities.
+Founded in 2024 by a team of former Google, Microsoft, and OpenAI engineers, aura aims to make programming more intuitive, efficient, and accessible to developers worldwide.

 ### Mission Statement
 "To democratize advanced AI tools for developers and transform how software is built through immersive 3D visualization and intelligent assistance."